Emil von Qvanten

-Emil von Qvanten (22 August 1827 – 5 December 1903) was a Finnish-Swedish poet, librarian, publisher and politician.
-He was born in Pori; throughout his life Finland was governed as the Grand Duchy of Finland, part of the Russian Empire.
+Emil von Qvanten (22 August 1827 – 5 December 1903) was a Finnish-Swedish poet, librarian, publisher, and politician.
+He was born in Pori, Finland, and died in San Remo, Italy.
+Throughout his life, Finland was governed as the Grand Duchy of Finland, part of the Russian Empire.

+Qvanten was the son of Captain Johan Edvard von Qvanten and Carolina Fredrika von Kothen.
+He was married to Aurora Magdalena Örnberg, who was also known by her pen name Turdus Merula.
+He attended the Haminan Cadet School and graduated in 1846.
+He began his career as a newspaper contributor and editor and lived in Sweden from 1853 onward.
+He served as the deputy librarian of the Royal Library in 1864 and became the permanent librarian from 1865 to 1872.
+From 1890 to 1903, he worked as a journalist in Rome.

-Qvanten travelled both in the far east and visiting South Africa before settling in exile in Stockholm, Sweden.
-Here he produced anonymous political propaganda which was smuggled into Finland.
+Qvanten traveled both in the Far East and visited South Africa before settling in exile in Stockholm, Sweden.
+Here he produced anonymous political propaganda that was smuggled into Finland.
 He sought a form of Finnish nationalism that combined Scandinavianism with Fennomania.
-In 1855, Oskar Tammelander, working for the Russian secret police went to Stockholm and met Qvanten, but aroused Qvantend's suspicions.
+In 1855, Oskar Tammelander, working for the Russian secret police, went to Stockholm and met Qvanten, but aroused Qvanten's suspicions.
 So Qvanten supplied the infiltrator with a letter full of literary parodies to excite the suspicions of his contacts in Finland.
 This succeeded and Tammelander was unmasked as a spy.